Type in your email below and

-Your vaginal muscles play a vital role here.
+Your pelvic floor muscles, or vaginal muscles, play a vital role here.

-The tighter they are, the firmer menstrual cup you’ll need.
+The tighter, or more toned, they are, the firmer menstrual cup you’ll need.

-There’s a strong correlation between tighter vaginal muscles and a higher level of physical activity.
+There’s a strong correlation between toned pelvic floor muscles and a higher level of physical activity.

 And according to our observations, the majority of athletic or very active women prefer a firmer menstrual cup.

-So, if you’re not very active, then look for a soft to average menstrual cup.
+So, if you’re not very active, then look for a soft to average cup.

-If you’re very active or an athlete, go with a firm menstrual cup.
+If you’re very active or an athlete, go with a firm cup.

 A sensitive bladder is also something some people will want to take into consideration.

-So now that you know a little bit more about how to choose a menstrual cup, the next step is to find your perfect menstrual cup match using CUP-FIGURATOR Menstrual Cup Finder.
+So now that you know a little bit more about how to choose a menstrual cup, the next step is to find your perfect menstrual cup match using CUP-FIGURATOR™ Menstrual Cup Finder.